Unseen Visual Anomaly Generation: Related Works

 \subsection{Anomaly Detection}

-The scarcity of available anomalous samples has made \textbf{unsupervised anomaly detection} a dominant paradigm in the AD field.
-This approach aims to model the normal distribution and then identify anomalies as outliers.
-Most previous methods train separate models for different object categories to learn a compact normal distribution boundary per object~\cite{RD4AD,CDO,Patchcore}.
-Recently, multi-class unsupervised anomaly detection has emerged, aiming to detect anomalies across multiple categories using a single model~\cite{uniad,HVQ-Trans}.
-However, all the aforementioned methods assume the availability of a sufficient amount of normal samples that are adequately representative of the underlying distribution.
-Due to the shortage of representative normal samples from the wide range of variations in products and industrial configurations, multi-class \textbf{few-shot anomaly detection} has been gaining popularity.
-Existing few-shot methods typically leverage additional knowledge from vision-language models pretrained on large-scale datasets, such as Contrastive Language-Image Pre-training (CLIP)~\cite{clip}, to compute the similarity between data samples and the normal/abnormal text prompts~\cite{WinClip, anomalygpt, promptad}.
-Nevertheless, training AD models with solely normal samples remains challenging due to the lack of awareness of anomaly distributions, highlighting the need for realistic anomalous samples to enhance AD performance.
+The scarcity of available anomalous samples has made \textbf{unsupervised AD}~\cite{RD4AD,CDO,Patchcore} the dominant paradigm in the AD field, where the goal is to model the normal distribution and then identify anomalies as outliers~\cite{RD4AD,CDO,Patchcore}.
+However, these methods rely on the availability of a sufficient amount of normal samples that adequately represent the underlying distribution.
+Due to the lack of representative normal samples across the wide range of product variations and industrial configurations, \textbf{few-shot AD} has gained increasing attention~\cite{uniad,HVQ-Trans}.
+Existing few-shot methods typically leverage additional knowledge from vision-language models pretrained on large-scale datasets, such as Contrastive Language-Image Pre-training (CLIP)~\cite{clip}, to compute similarities between data samples and the normal or abnormal text prompts~\cite{WinClip, anomalygpt, promptad}.
+Nevertheless, training AD models solely with normal samples remains challenging due to a lack of awareness of anomaly distributions, underscoring the need for realistic anomalous samples to enhance AD performance.